RahulKumar-98/MSAzure-activedirectory/README.md

 </p>
 <p>
-Now, to verify we are connected to the domain controller's DNS server, we will enter "ipconfig /all" to display it's current network settings.
+Now, to verify we are connected to the domain controller's DNS server, we will enter "ipconfig /all" to display its current network settings.
 Under DNS Server, we will see DC-1's private IP as the DNS server.
 </p>
 <br />
 <p>